-The Fund returned 0.15% during the fourth quarter, outperforming the -0.14% return of the benchmark.
-The largest contribution to returns came from security selection, as the Funds holdings appreciated significantly more than those in the Index.
-Overweight positions in corporate bonds and commercial mortgage-backed securities, along with an underweight to mortgages and U.S. Treasuries, also made significant contributions to performance.
-The largest detractor from relative return came from our positioning along the yield curve.
+Against this backdrop, the Funds return of 1.89% for the quarter slightly outperformed the benchmark.
+The largest positive contribution to relative performance came from overweight positions in corporate bonds and commercial mortgage-backed securities, and underweights to mortgages and U.S. Treasuries.
+Security selection represented another significant contributor to relative performance.
+The largest detractor from relative return was the positioning of assets along the yield curve.

 If you are a long-term, income-oriented investor who is looking to diversify your investments by gaining broad exposure to the U.S. bond market while eliminating your exposure to non-investment grade debt then this Fund may be right for you.
 It offers a diversified portfolio of bond securities primarily invested in U.S. investment-grade debt.

 - Invest primarily in domestic investment-grade debt obligations with an average maturity, under normal circumstances, between three and 15 years.

 - Buy and sell securities using a relative value approach that employs models that analyze and compare expected returns and assumed risks.